Canadian units of the War of 1812: Niagara and York

 A substantial contingent of Brock's force at Detroit consisted of volunteers from the York militia (the "York Volunteers"), who also took part together with large numbers of Lincoln militia in the Battle of Queenston Heights.

 In several battles in 1813, British regulars were forced to retreat and leave the local militia either to disband (as at the Battle of Fort George) or make the best terms they could with the Americans (as at the Battle of York).
 These defeats did little to improve relations between the Canadians and some British officers.
 Nevertheless, militia from Lincoln County and other districts along the Niagara River continued to turn out for duty for the remainder of the war.

 In 1814, up to 500 members of the local (Lincoln) and York sedentary militia took part in the Battle of Lundy's Lane.
 Two years of warfare had not improved their military prowess.
 After some confused firing, most were sent away after their ammunition was redistributed among the regulars.
 One of their men was killed and twenty-one injured.

 John Button's Troop from Buttonville in present-day Markham, Ontario was formed in 1810 as 1st York Light Dragoons (also referred to as Troop of Markham Dragoons or Captain Button's Dragoons).
 A troop of 50 men provided their own horses and tack, by 1813 they were issued blue short jackets and grey trousers and served as part of the 3rd York Militia.
 Some were present as infantry at the capture of Detroit, one dying of unknown causes soon afterwards.
 The troop was issued swords and pistols and were called out as part of the "Stationary Express' (likely a double entendre), running dispatches throughout the war between York and Kingston.
 A daguerrotype of Major John Button in the 1850s (in the Governor General's Horse Guards Collection) shows the octagenarian wearing a blue jacket and plumed top-hat, clutching a 1796 pattern sabre.
 The troop was uniformed and mounted on the dedication of the colours parade for the Incorporated Militia of Upper Canada on St George's Day 1822.
 They also turned out, mounted, uniformed and armed in support of the Crown during the Rebellion of 1836.
 Button's Troop is today perpetuated by the modern day armoured reconnaissance regiment the Governor General's Horse Guards in Toronto.

-During the Rebellion of 1837 (1837-1838) Gore District established several militia units including: